 Follow state possession limits

 While most people purchase marijuana in small amounts, there are some who like to purchase in bulk.
-These people should be more careful than others, getting to know their state laws in order to prevent fines or jail time if they’re ever caught by police.
-In California the law states that buyers are allowed to carry an ounce of flower or eight grams of concentrates, like oil, hash and dabs.
+These people should be more careful than usual, informing themselves on state laws in order to prevent fines or even jail time if they’re caught by the police.
+For example, in California the law states that buyers are allowed to carry an ounce of flower or eight grams of concentrates like oil, hash and dabs.

 Learn about open container laws

-Open container laws state that alcohol bottles that are open should travel in the trunk of the car or in a locked glove compartment.
+Open container laws state that open alcohol bottles should travel in the trunk of the car or in a locked glove compartment.
 In many states, marijuana operates under the same condition, having to travel in the trunk of the car if the package is opened.

 Don’t smoke in your car

-No matter if you’re driving or not it’s best to avoid problems and smoke in your house or someplace that’s safe and private.
+No matter whether you’re driving or not, it’s best to avoid any issues and smoke when you’re home or when you’re in an area that’s safe and private.
 Smoking in your car breaks the open container law and could also lead to a DUI.